ez-configs

 ezConfigs.nixos.hosts.<name>.userHomeModules

-When this list is not empty, the home-manager.extraSpecialArgs option is also set to the one it would recieve in homeManagerConfigurations output, and the appropriate homeManager module is imported.
+When this option is set, the home-manager.extraSpecialArgs option is also set to the one it would recieve in homeManagerConfigurations output, and the appropriate homeManager module is imported.

 Default: [ ]